oreillymedia/production-resources/styleguide/index.md

 </tbody>
 </table>

-<p>These font conventions may vary slightly for each project; please consult your editor, the production editor, or the freelance coordinator if you have any questions. <em>Please note:</em> Word authors should refer to the <a href="https://prod.oreilly.com/external/tools/templates/word/ORA/docs/">Word author Quick Start Guide</a> (username: guest; leave the password blank); DocBook authors should refer to our <a href="https://prod.oreilly.com/external/tools/docbook/docs/authoring/">DocBook Authoring Guidelines</a> (username: guest; leave the password blank).</p>
+<p>These font conventions may vary slightly for each project; please consult your editor, the production editor, or the freelance coordinator if you have any questions. <em>Please note:</em> Word authors should refer to the <a href="http://docs.atlas.oreilly.com/writing_in_asciidoc.html#INLINES">Word Template Quickstart Guide</a>; DocBook authors should refer to our <a href="https://prod.oreilly.com/external/tools/docbook/docs/authoring/">DocBook Authoring Guidelines</a> (username: guest; leave the password blank).</p>

 <p>It’s <em>very</em> important to follow tagging conventions for terms.
 The method for applying conventions will vary depending on the format: Word/OpenOffice, DocBook XML, or InDesign.
 Please consult with your editor or  <em>toolsreq@oreilly.com</em> for instructions specific to each environment.</p>